EndLighte/Vanilla-Crosshair-ResourcePack/README.md

 This resource pack overwrites any resource pack that changes your crosshair in Minecraft

-# -NOTES-
+# NOTES
-*Will probably not work with any mods*    *Needs to be above the resource pack that changes crosshair to work*
+-Needs to be on top of the resource pack that changes your crosshair.
+-Will probably not work with any mods